ankitmody/CSC-517-Slack-Bot/BOT.md

 4. Alternative Flows

+   [E2] User enters an integer value when Bot asks for username as string for input in which case
+        the bot will ask for user input again with a message "I think you entered an Integer.
+        Try giving a string".
+   [E3] User does not provide any input when Bot asks the user if he wants to execute the command
-   [E1] User does not provide any input, the bot will wait for a fixed time interval
-        and will end the conversation.
+        in which case the bot will wait for a fixed time interval and will end the conversation with the message "You took longer than I expected".

 </code></pre>